izzymg/fantasy/README.md

 Remove `.default` from files in `./config` directory and setup

-Make sure to disable the file server in production, set `proxy = true`, set your front facing URLs and CORS options correctly.
+Make sure to disable the file server in production, set config.js `proxy: true`, set your front facing URLs and CORS options correctly.
 Set the ports for all  servers to unexposed (not public facing) options.

 Also be sure to set the final files directory to be served by your web server.
 Note the temp directory also.